 - Avoid smoking and exposure to secondhand smoke.

 - Avoid allergens that normally trigger your asthma.
 Note that if you are avoiding foods to protect your unborn child’s risk of asthma, there is no evidence that avoiding specific foods while you are pregnant/hapu prevents later development of asthma and allergy in children/tamariki.

 - Control conditions affecting the nose such as sinusitis, allergic rhinitis or hayfever.

 - Get vaccinated for COVID-19, pertussis (whooping cough) and flu.

 Read more about what you can do to manage your asthma.

 Most women do not get severe asthma symptoms during labour and delivery.
-Some women may be advised to have continuous monitoring of the fetus during labour and delivery.
-If you are taking asthma medication, continue doing so during labor and delivery.
-During labour and delivery, you have the same choice of pain medication as any woman.
+Some women may be advised to have continuous monitoring of their baby during labour and delivery.
+If you are taking asthma medication, continue doing so during labour and delivery.
+During labour and delivery you have the same choice of pain medication as any woman.

 Asthma and pregnancy NHS Choices